Clocks-in-a-Cooler/lifeless_love/README.md

 * the code for this project is under the [Unlicense](https://unlicense.org/).
 In other words, it's public domain.

 Oh, and before we forget: no liability or warranty.
 Just sayin'.

+Development is slow.
+I have no idea what I'm doing.
+Help.